sejori/super_cereal/README.md

 # Super Cereal 🥣

-**TL;DR:** you get to keep your lovely graph structure and all your lovely class methods too.
+**TL;DR:** you get to keep your lovely graph structure (even if its circular 🤯) and all your lovely class methods too.

 ## But how?